Visiting Banff in July? Here’s All You Need to Know

 Go for a Bike Ride

 Biking around Banff is one of the best things you can do while visiting.
-Whether its mountain biking or cycling, there are tons of trails to explore.
+Whether it’s mountain biking or cycling, there are tons of trails to explore.
 My favorite long distance rides are the Legacy Trail from Canmore to Banff or the Bow Valley Parkway from Banff to Lake Louise.
 Biking the Lake Minnewanka Scenic Loop Road is also a fun way to get to Two Jack Lake and Lake Minnewanka.
 Or you can always rent a e-bike and cruise around the Town of Banff.

 If you want to mountain bike, there are some great trails at the Nordic Center in Canmore, including my personal favorite – The Odyssey.
 Besides the Nordic Center, some easy mountain biking trails include Fun Forest, while the Cloudline Trail is a harder trail to tackle in the valley.
 Other good mountain biking around Banff include Top Notch and Star Wars.